Shawn-Cao/player-chooser/README.md

 4. Select `/ (root)` as the source
 5. Your app will be available at `https://<username>.github.io/player-chooser/`

+## PWA Setup

+This app is a Progressive Web App (PWA) that can be installed on mobile devices via "Add to Home Screen".
+The required icon files (`icon-192.png` and `icon-512.png`) are included in the repository.

+To regenerate icons (if needed):
+1. Open `generate-icons-simple.html` in your browser
+2. Download the generated icon files
+3. Replace the existing icon files in the root directory

 ## Files

 - `index.html` - Main HTML structure
 - `styles.css` - Styling and animations
 - `script.js` - Touch detection and game logic
+- `manifest.json` - PWA manifest file
+- `service-worker.js` - Service worker for offline support
 - `package.json` - NPM configuration for local development
+- `generate-icons-simple.html` - Browser-based icon generator (no dependencies)

 ## Testing